 Will Breast Implants Interfere with Mammograms?

 Women with breast implants may be concerned that the breast implant will block the visibility of cancer.
 It is possible that breast implants can obscure mammogram images, but precautions must be taken to make sure this doesn’t happen.
 For example, there are many facilities available that specifically see women with breast implants.
 As such, the clinic will have the technology to find potential cancer and know where to look for potential cancer growth.
 Doctors will recommend one of these facilities to their patients, so long as the patient asks.

 In addition to finding the right facility, it’s essential to let the clinician know you have breast implants.

 For any women interested in getting breast implants, or for women that already have breast implants, it’s essential to make a plan for maintaining proper health.
 All women, regardless of whether or not they have implants, should make health their priority.
 However, there are many options available for women to meet their bi-yearly mammogram appointment recommendations, regardless of whether they have breast implants.

 Do Breast Implants Increase the Risk of Cancer

 The U.S. Food and Drug Administration has required extensive testing of approved breast implants.
 Currently, there is no compelling evidence that either saline or silicone-gel implants cause cancer.

-In the 1990s, silicone breast implants were pulled off of the market due to concerns that they could increase the risk of cancer.
+In the 1990s, silicone breast implants were pulled off the market due to concerns that they could increase cancer risk.
 After 14 years of further long-term studies, the FDA once again approved silicone-gel implants.
 Since their approval, silicone-gel implants have become a popular option.